 DLS Measurement Range

 Most instruments are equipped to handle a broad range of particle sizes between 0.3 nm - 10 μm.
-To maximize your signal, you can vary solution concentration.
-The optimal solution concentration can be worked out empirically, with DLS capable of measuring signals from samples of a few ppm to 40 vol%.
+To maximize your signal, you can vary the concentration of suspended particles.
+However, care should be taken to make sure that your particle concentration is not too high.
+Too high a concentration can result in multiple scattering events which significantly complicate the data analysis.
+The optimal concentration can often be worked out empirically, with DLS capable of measuring signals from samples of a few ppm to 40 vol%.

 DLS Measurement Range and Applications